x42bn6/sandbox/we-say-things-bulba-interview.md

 - **PSA to all gamers:** Do your exercises
   - Had back pains.
   - Had a herniated disc injury, that he had to have an operation on
-- During COVID season, they won some tournaments, and he got to tell other players they're losing to a 30-year-old washed up offlaner
+- During COVID season, they won some tournaments, and he got to tell other players they're losing to a 30-year-old washed-up offlaner
 - Ramzes left - he got tired playing offlane in pubs
 - Got iceiceice - everyone respected him on the team
 - With the DPC back on schedule, the team was somewhat back on track.
 They kept a lot of ideas and attitude from the previous roster, despite the change